typed-rocks/ts-worksheet/README.md

 2. Add `//ts-worksheet` or `//ts-worksheet-with-variables` at the top of the file.
 3. Start coding and save the file when you are ready!
 You'll see the output of your code directly in the editor.

-The difference between `//ts-worksheet` and `//ts-worksheet-with-variables` is what the later shows the results of your variable initialization.
+The difference between `//ts-worksheet` and `//ts-worksheet-with-variables` is the later shows also the results of your variable initialization.
 So for example you will get the output of this line only with the later one:

 ```typescript
 const hello = 'hi';
 ```

-This will only show the results with the `with-variables` suffix.

 ### Run from Command Palette: